joker-b/kbImport/README.md

 RAW formats... even scanners.

 Used on varying computers at different times: Mac, Linux, Windows.
-This is a personal script that I have used and grown over several tears of continuous use.
+This is a personal script that I have used and grown over several years of continuous use.

 All files are organized under a uniform filing system so it's easy to find images etc based on when and what, not which hardware.
+That said, *You need to edit the file* to indicate the drives you use for archiving.
+Every system's drive layout may be slightly different.
+I wish that weren't so, but it is.
+My (Windows) archive is on "G:" -- yours may be on "R:" or who knows.
+So make sure you check!
+The expected drive locations are right near the top of the file.

 Usage: insert media, then run:
 >   python kbImport3.py [JobName]